Pionono: Puerto Rico (U.S.)

 In Puerto Rico, piononos are prepared using ripe, or yellow, plantains as the "bread" around a savory filling.
-It is usually stuffed with a meat filling usually picadillo, seafood or vegetables with cheese; the whole sandwich is dipped in a batter made from flour and eggs and then deep-fried.
+Plantains are sliced length wise and fried to make it more pliable to wrap around the filling.
+Picadillo, seafood, lunch meat, or vegetables topped with cheese are typical fillings; the whole sandwich is dipped in a batter made from flour and eggs and then deep-fried, or baked with no batter.